h2non/imaginary/README.md

 If you're looking for a large scale solution for massive image processing, you should scale `imaginary` horizontally, distributing the HTTP load across a pool of imaginary servers.

-Assuming that you want to provide a high availability to deal efficiently with, let's say, 100 concurrent req/sec, a good approeach would be using a front balancer (e.g: HAProxy) to delegate the request control flow and quality of service and load distribution HTTP:
+Assuming that you want to provide a high availability to deal efficiently with, let's say, 100 concurrent req/sec, a good approach would be using a front end balancer (e.g: HAProxy) to delegate the traffic control flow, ensure the quality of service and distribution the HTTP across a pool of servers:

 ```
         |==============|